JS Series: Using Atomics to Handle Concurrent Writes from Workers

 console.log(uInt8Array.byteLength); // 0

-As we've learned, however, this only allows for one thread at a time to access the object, as doing so to the original one will throw an exception.
+However, transfering the ownership only allows for one thread at a time to access the object, as doing so to the original object will throw an exception.
 This is when the shared memory type SharedArrayBuffer becomes useful.

 By sharing (not transferring) a SharedArrayBuffer with other threads, all agents involved can reference the chunk of memory it represents at the same time.
 We'll look at this shortly.